Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Experiments

 \subsection{Real-time teleoperation with tactile myography}

-To evaluate our method in a scenario closer to the end-user case, we conducted a real-time teleoperation experiment where 11 non-amputated participants (one female and ten males) controlled a robotic hand and arm based on the activation of the muscles on their forearm.
+To evaluate our method in a scenario closer to the end-user case, we conducted a real-time teleoperation experiment in which 11 non-amputated participants (one female and ten males) controlled a robotic hand and arm based on the activation of the muscles on their forearm.

 In the first part of the experiment, a protocol similar to the data collection of the experiment of Section~\ref{subsec:ExperimentTmg} was applied to collect TMG data associated with the hand postures of the participants.
 The tactile bracelet was placed on the forearm of the participant with the closing gap on the ulna bone.
 The participant, wearing the tactile bracelet and sitting in front of a monitor, was asked to replicate the movements of a model of the 24-DOFs dexterous motor hand of the Shadow Robot Company \cite{ShadowhandWebsite}.
 Similarly to the previous experiment, ground truth was obtained from the values of the animated hand model.
 Each participant executed four times the sequence of four movements, namely wrist flexion, wrist extension, power grasp and fingers extension.
-The participants were asked to perform the different movements in a relaxed way, particularly the fingers were relaxed during wrist movements.
+The participants were asked to perform the different movements in a relaxed way (particularly, the fingers were relaxed during wrist movements).
 Each stimulus follows a cycle of 14 s composed of a transition phase (2 s), an activation phase (6 s), a transition phase (2 s) and a relaxing phase (4 s).
 The data collected during the activation and relaxing phases, i.e., at zero and full activations, were used to train the regression models.

 During the second part of the experiment, the participant teleoperated a Shadow robot hand mounted on a 7-DOFs Mitsubishi PA10 robot arm.
 S/he was sitting in front of the robotic system with the palm of the Shadow robot hand facing right, as showed in Figure~\ref{subFig:TeleopSetup}.
 The different movements taught to the model in the first part of the experiments were mapped to the robotic system as follows: wrist flexion and extension were used to move the arm forward (in the direction of the palm) and backward (in the direction of the back of the hand), respectively.
 Power grasp and fingers extension were used to close and open the Shadow robot hand.
 When wrist flexion or extension was detected above a certain activation threshold, the velocity of the robot arm was incremented in the corresponding direction proportionally to the detected activation.
 Similarly, the posture of the robotic hand was incremented proportionally to the activation of power grasp or fingers extension if they were detected above a predefined threshold.
 The detected activations were also displayed on the Shadow robot hand model as in the first part of the experiment.